-At December 31, 2019, financial instruments owned in the amount of \$511.2 million were pledged as collateral (on a settlement-date basis) for our repurchase agreements and short-term borrowings.
+At December 31, 2020, financial instruments owned in the amount of \$194.0 million were pledged as collateral for our repurchase agreements and short-term borrowings.
 Our financial instruments owned are presented on a trade-date basis in the consolidated statement of financial condition.